MSkalai1998/bhuvithedataguy.github.io/_posts/2021-02-19-migration-journey-from-greenplum-to-bigquery.md

 **Solution:**

 We can't solve this in the SPLIT command, so we have to deal with this at the database level.
-So in the COPY command, we used the [`replace function`](https://www.postgresql.org/docs/8.3/functions-string.html) to remove the new line characters.
+So in the COPY command, we used the [replace function](https://www.postgresql.org/docs/8.3/functions-string.html) to remove the new line characters.
 ```bash
 psql -U bhuvanesh -h YOUR_GP_IP -d database -c "COPY (select col1,col2,col3,replace(col4,E'\n','' ) as col4,col5 FROM myschema.table) TO stdout WITH  DELIMITER '|' CSV FORCE QUOTE col1,col2,col3;" | split  -a3 -dl 10000000 --filter='gzip > $FILE.gz' - /export/data/table/table.csv_
 ```

 ### Bonus Tip - Alternate to Split:

 Sometimes we want to keep the newline characters to keep the exact format.
 But the SPLIT command will break the row.
 But there is an alternate way that you can generate the export command only for X number of rows.
 But a SERIAL column(Primary key column) must be there on your tables.

+**Example**

-**Example:** Export 1000 rows as the chunk.
+Export 1000 rows as the chunk.

 * Min value on the table - 1
 * Max value on the table - 12000